Kalmia Hills

-The Kalmia Hills are a low mountain range of the Peninsular Ranges System, in northwestern Riverside County of southern California.
+The Kalmia Hills are a low mountain range of the Peninsular Ranges System, in northwestern Riverside County, California, United States.

 Geography

 The range defines the northern side of the Moreno Valley landform, and is north of the city of Moreno Valley.
 Their highest point is 2405 ft in elevation.

 The Box Springs Mountains parallel them along the southwest, and the La Loma Hills and community of Grand Terrace are to the northwest.